-Never yell when dealing with your old dog barking for no reason.
-Put a finger to your lips and calmly repeat the word ‘quiet’ in a firm voice until your dog stops.
+Never yell when dealing with your old dog Never yell when dealing with your old dog barking for no reason.
 When your dog stops barking, even if it’s just to take a breath, reward him with a delicious treat.
-Repeat the process to get your dog to respond to the command and stop barking at will.
+Repeat the process often, eventually adding the word ‘quiet’ as you reward him.
+Soon, the word ‘quiet’ will be associated with silence, and you’ll be able to use it to get your dog to stop barking.

 If you’ve figured out that your dog is barking for attention, the only way to discourage this behavior is to ignore him.
 Attention-seeking dogs want attention regardless of whether it’s positive or negative and will continue to do it as long as you keep acknowledging it.

 Dogs can’t communicate verbally and are limited to barking as their means of communication.
 You can discourage demand barking (barking to get something) by making your dog believe that his barking isn’t effective and teaching him other ways to communicate.
 For example, you can train your dog to ring a bell tied to the door instead of barking when he wants to go out and then reward the new behavior.